rbind/blog.jemu.name/content/posts/2020-05-23-an-alfred-workflow-for-r-users/index.en.md

 So, what do we learn today?

 1. Productivity tools are only productivity tools if you use them for productivity.
 Installation does not suffice.
-2. Not every Alfred Workflow worth installing has to be a massively-featured complexity monster that sat unmaintained on [packal] for 5 years.
+2. Not every Alfred Workflow worth installing has to be a massively-featured complexity monster that sat unmaintained on [packal] for 5 years [^packalold].
 3. Solving your own problems is worth more than downloading/installing someone else's solutions that work for *them*.

-I hope at least someone find this useful.
+I hope at least someone finds this useful.

+[^packalold]: If you find a cool looking workflow on packal (when it's not currently broken), and see that the workflow hasn't been updated in a long time, there are usually two options.
+A) The workflow is fairly simple and rock-solid, hence no need for updating, or B) Tough luck, it doesn't work anymore and the creator has moved on and abandoned it.
+I have found examples for both cases, and it's a little frustrating to be honest.

 <!-- links -->
 [Alfred]: https://www.alfredapp.com/